 Selecting Values from Lists

-<< DARRELL to REWORD to make this HAVE-centric>>

-FROM TEP:

-The ValueList and ValueKey types are part of the EDXL Common Types collection.
-They allow standards adopters to use topic specific lists of values for elements such as <<replace with HAVE specific types>> etc..
-Both types have identical structure, but ValueList allows for selection of multiple values [1..*] in the list, whereas ValueKey allows for selection of only one [1..1] value in the list.
+The ValueKey type is part of the EDXL Common Types collection.
+It allows standards adopters to use topic specific lists of values for elements externalCode, resourceKind, and alternateCodeValue elements.
+ValueKey allows for selection of only one [1..1] value in the list.

-When using a ValueList / ValueKey structure the user can specify a user-defined list by URI (either using the “urn:...” format or the more familiar “http://...” format) and then include user-defined values from that list.
+When using a ValueKey structure the user can specify a user-defined list by URI (either using the “urn:...” format or the more familiar “http://...” format) and then include user-defined values from that list.
 This structure has several advantages: (a) it provides flexibility for local communities to use community-defined terms and vocabulary; (b) it allows for the external maintenance of local or standardized lists; and (c) it avoids the problems inherent in attempting to constantly update hard-coded enumerations in a specification.

 An existing vetted list should be referenced for defaults, but users could also reference their own value list

-ValueListType

-<< DARRELL to REPLACE with HAVE-centric treatment of the ValueListType>>

-The schema for ct:ValueListType is defined as

-<xs:complexType name="ValueListType">

-<xs:sequence>

-<xs:element ref="ct:ValueListURI" minOccurs="1" maxOccurs="1"/>

-<xs:element ref="ct:Value" minOccurs="1" maxOccurs="unbounded"/>

-</xs:sequence>

-</xs:complexType>

-and its application to the XML description of an element elementName of type ct:ValueListType would be:

-<elementName>

-<ct:ValueListURI>valueListURI</ct:ValueListURI>

-<ct:Value>value_1</ct:Value>

-…

-<ct:Value>value_n</ct:Value>

-</elementName>

-In the Data Dictionary we describe examples of elements of type ct:ValueListType by listing value assignments to valueListURI and value_1, …, value_n.

-So for instance an example for “specialMedicalNeeds” is described by

-valueListURI = urn:myagency:gov:ahrq:specialMedicalNeeds and

-value_1 = Ventilator

-value_2 = Oxygen

-which stands for

-<specialMedicalNeeds>

-<ct:ValueListURI>urn:myagency:gov:ahrq:specialMedicalNeeds</ct:ValueListURI>

-<ct:Value>Ventilator</ct:Value>

-<ct:Value>Oxygen</ct:Value>

-</specialMedicalNeeds>

-This example contains two special needs, one whose value is “Ventilator” and one whose value is “Oxygen”.
-These are notional needs created for this example.
-The needs are identified as values from a list whose unique Uniform Reference Identifier (URI) is “urn:myagency:gov:ahrq:specialMedicalNeeds”.

-A note about ValueList: the multiplicity of ValueList can be a source for confusion.
-Typically, 1 is the maximum number of occurrences of ValueList.
-This means that at most one such list may occur for a given element; this does not preclude the user from selecting multiple entries from that list (maxOccurs = “unbounded”).

-^^^ END TEP

-<< TODO: replace with HAVE-centric example >>

-ValueKeyType

-<< REPLACE with HAVE-centric treatment of the ValueKeyType>>

-FROM TEP:

 The schema for ValueKeyType is defined as

 <xs:complexType name="ValueKeyType">